ioer-dresden/carto-lab-docker/docs/docker.md

 !!! warning
     **We aim for compatibility of all included geo-packages by pinning specific versions**, but once in a while new releases may require updates to these pinnings in [environment_default.yml](environment_default.yml).
     It is recommended to use the tested docker images available in [our registry](https://gitlab.vgiscience.de/lbsn/tools/jupyterlab/container_registry), if the current Dockerfile has build issues.
+See [Docker Images & Tags](#docker-images-tags) below on how to reference a specific version tag.

 **tl:dr**